pacmanphil/adapt-theme-lat-master/README.md

 Introduction
 ---
-This is test theme for Latitude, a custom theme trial to confirm edit skills.
+This is test theme for Latitude adapted from the original contrib-vanilla theme bundled with Adapt, a custom theme trial to confirm edit skills.

 As with any Adapt compatible theme, the structure of the theme is as follows: